jbcodeforce/jbcodeforce.github.io/docs/blogs/09-30-21/index.md

 ![](./images/System-Ctx.png)

-But we are more interested by the components involved in the demo:
+But we are more interested by the components involved in this demo:

 ![](./images/Component-view.png)